Brussels-Prague from €46.90, Cologne-Prague from €27.90...

 My advice on seat reservations?
 You'll almost always find loads of unreserved empty seats on the Czech Cheb-Prague train so I wouldn't necessarily bother, but I'd definitely add seat reservations on the German ICE trains as these can get busy.

 If you have any trouble adding seat reservations when buying the ticket, simply buy the ticket without any seat reservations.
-You can then make ICE seat reservations separately for around €5 at the German Railways website www.bahn.de by running an enquiry using the Seat only (no ticket) link at the bottom of the page instead of the usual red Search button.
-As an added bonus, on ICEs www.bahn.de will let you choose an exact seat from a seating plan, the CD website won't.
+You can then make ICE seat reservations separately for around €5 at the German Railways website int.bahn.de by running an enquiry using the Book seat only link under the red search button.
+As an added bonus, on ICEs int.bahn.de will let you choose an exact seat from a seating plan, the CD website won't.
 Obviously, just make sure you make the seat reservation on the same train your ticket is for!

 The reason you may have problems with adding a seat reservation on cd.cz is that the Czech domestic train only opens for reservation 60 days ahead, so if you're booking 60-90 days ahead it'll fail just because that train isn't open for booking.